sonnk010/flashcard_maker/README.md

     - Back to Home tab http://localhost:8000, click Import cards from clipboard > Fill name and description > Create Course

 4.  **Setting reminder.**
-    - In Reminder tab, select course, and time you want remind, remember active Active Reminder and run Scheduler in Backend.
+    - In Reminder tab, select course and time you want to remind, remember active Active Reminder and run Scheduler in Backend.